 This is on top of other increases such as rent, commercial mortgages, wages, and utilities.
 The current climate makes it hard to find savings but ensuring that your tax is fair and accurate is one area that every commercial property owner or tenant should be look at.

 There are thousands of businesses in the Blackpool catchment area

 The overwhelming majority of which will have seen their RV increase exponentially since the revaluation.
 Council business rates, such as in Blackpool, rose by an average of 18% in 2022 alone, when compared to the previous year.

-“Based on our findings,” Anthony Hughes of RVA Surveyors said, “We estimate that as many as 50% of all commercial properties in England and Wales that pay their hard-earned money to the local council’s business rates department, could be overpaying.”
+“Based on our findings,” Anthony Hughes, Managing Director, of RVA Surveyors said, “We estimate that as many as 50% of all commercial properties in England and Wales could be overpaying.”